orgicus/sparkfun-nvidia-ai-innovation-challenge-2324/README.md

     While LED lighting based challenges are introduced, overall the goal of top down people tracking also has the challenge of handling the fast changes in scales and also shape distortions towards the edges of images.

-    The object detection model can hopefully be applied to other top-down people tracking challenges (such as barrier based people counting of construction site safety using camera on crane to ensure no people are in its drop path).
+    The object detection model can hopefully be applied to other top-down people tracking challenges (such as barrier based people counting of construction site safety using a camera on a crane to ensure no people are in its drop path).
 This can also aid in motion capture where most models handle frontal, side or 3/4 views, but rarely (if at all) can handle top-down ceiling mounted cameras.
 Once talent can reliably be tracked top-down, pose estimation models for such tight angles can be fine tuned.